HassenMhenni/parcelles/README.md

 # Cadastral parcelles API

-A small business API for cadastral parcelles, built on **PostGIS**.
-Geometries go in and out as **GeoJSON**, and the geographic rules (non-overlap, adjacency, zone filtering, area computation) are delegated to the spatial database rather than reimplemented in Python.
+A **Django** app for cadastral parcelles: list them, filter them, create and edit them, and read the ones next door.
+Django + DRF serve the HTTP side, geometries go in and out as **GeoJSON**, and **PostGIS** stores them and enforces the geographic rules (non-overlap, adjacency, zone filtering, area computation) rather than having them reimplemented in Python.
+The Django admin comes with it, on the same table, with the geometry edited on a map.

-Dataset: the 8,521 parcelles of central Toulouse (DGFiP / Etalab).
+Dataset: the 8,521 parcelles of central Toulouse.

 ## Getting started